QuickHarsh/SecretSanta_Project/README.md

-# Whisper Wall - Secret Message Board
+# Secret Santa - Secret Message Board

 A fun, interactive website where users can leave anonymous messages that vanish after being read!